elc1798/stuy-gfx-utils/README.md

 }
 ```

-Because we are using pointers, it is good practice to `free` this memory after we are done using it:
+Because we are using `malloc`, it is good practice to `free` this memory after we are done using it:

 ```
 for (i = 0; i < XRES; i++) {